ablomm/ablomm-cpu/docs/cpu/isa.md

 | PC | 0xf | Program counter; points to next instruction to run | 32 |

 > [!NOTE]
-> The assembler has more registers that will alias to this set, notably `fp` which aliases to `r10`.
+> The assembler has more registers that will alias to this set, notably `fp`, which aliases to `r10`.
 The extra aliased registers are documented in the [Expressions document](../assembler/expressions.md#register).
 Upercase distinguishes a register as seen by the CPU and registers as seen by the assembler.

 ## Status Register